Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Derivation of the equation and estimate for term II+IV

-by the expression of the Laplacian in Fermi coordinates \eqref{FermiLaplacian}.
-The change of sign of the mean curvature term is due to integration by parts and we are able to take the mean curvature term out of integral is due to the error estimates (\ref{CurvatureError}).
+In the above we also used the expression of the Laplacian in Fermi coordinates \eqref{FermiLaplacian} in the second equality and \eqref{g*Error} in the third equality.
+The change of sign of the mean curvature term is due to integration by parts and we are able to take the mean curvature term out of integral is due to the error estimates \eqref{CurvatureError}.